Thesharing/court-spider/README.md

 }
 ```

-`Total` is the total number of processes  to run spiders and downloaders, which should be equal to the number of logic cores of you CPU (you can see the number in Task Manager in Windows).
+`total` is the total number of processes  to run spiders and downloaders, which should be equal to the number of logic cores of you CPU (you can see the number in Task Manager in Windows).

-`Spider` and `Downloader` is the number of spiders and downloaders (at present multi-process spider is not supported).
+`spider` and `downloader` is the number of spiders and downloaders (at present multi-process spider is not supported).

 Then run without `-s` or `-d`  like this: